-The author has kindly made available to three (3) copy to be given out – Enter at the end of the post.
+The author has kindly made available three (3) books in SEVERAL FORMATS to be given away – Enter at the end of the post.

-- Contest is for one (1) new copy of “The Purples”.
+- Contest is for one (1) new copy of “The Losing Role”.

 - There will be THREE (3) WINNERS

 - This is an international contest, but paperback copies can be mailed to a US mailing address only